LalithYagnavalkya/Gains/README.md

 - proper authentication and authorization.
 - implement search feature in customers page. - DONE
 - filters - filter by paymentStatus, joining date, added recently (createdAt: -1)
-- should work on schedulers for updating payment status
+- should work on schedulers for updating payment status - DONE
 - add navbar logout button inside profile avatar options (update navbar)
 - add loaders every where
 - logout user if the token is expired.